hashicorp/vault-plugin-database-oracle/README.md

 The [rotation statements](https://www.vaultproject.io/api/secret/databases/index.html#rotation_statements) are optional and will default to `ALTER USER {{username}} IDENTIFIED BY "{{password}}"`

 The [disconnect statements](https://developer.hashicorp.com/vault/api-docs/secret/databases/oracle#statements) are optional and will default to the sql below.
-Setting `disconnect_statements` to `false` will disable the disconnect functinoality, but should be diabled with caution since it may limit the effectiveness of revocation.
+Setting `disconnect_statements` to `false` will disable the disconnect functionality, but should be disabled with caution since it may limit the effectiveness of revocation.

 ```sql
 ALTER USER {{username}} ACCOUNT LOCK;